- Published: Apr 14, 2022

-Google Analytics 4, also called GA4 or App + Web, is a type of Google Analytics property.
+Google Analytics 4, also called GA4 or App + Web, is the new version of the tool and is a type of Google Analytics property.
 Besides allowing users to unify website and app analytics for increased insights into buyer journeys, GA4 also future-proofs itself by supporting cookie-free tracking and evolving privacy standards.

 What is the difference between Google Analytics 4 and Universal Analytics?